Robert E. Rich Jr.

-Robert E. Rich Jr. (born January 25, 1941) is an American businessman, philanthropist and writer.
-He is currently chairman of the board and majority owner of Rich Products Corporation (Rich's), a large food processing company headquartered in Buffalo, New York.
+Robert E. Rich Jr. (born January 25, 1941), also known as Bob Rich, is an American businessman, philanthropist and writer.
+He is chairman and majority owner of Rich Products (Rich's), a food processing company headquartered in Buffalo, New York.

 Early life

-Robert E. Rich Jr. graduated from Williams College with a bachelor's degree in 1963 and Simon Business School in 1969 an MBA degree with honors.
+Robert E. Rich Jr. graduated from Williams College with a bachelor's degree in 1963 and Simon Business School in 1969 an MBA degree.

 Career

+Rich Products

 In 1964 he joined Rich Products, a company started by his father, as president of a start up subsidiary, Rich Products of Canada.
-Rich also served in the United States National Guard from 1963 to 1969 and was a member of the Army Reserve Officer school staff.
-He also earned an MBA (with honors) from Simon Business School at the University of Rochester in 1969.
-Moving to Rich's American headquarters that year, he created the company's first marketing department and took on the new role of Vice President of Sales and Marketing.
+Rich was in the United States National Guard from 1963 to 1969 and a member of the Army Reserve Officer school staff.
+He also earned an MBA from Simon Business School at the University of Rochester in 1969.
+Moving to Rich's American headquarters that year, he created the company's first marketing department and took on the new role of vice president of sales and marketing.
 In 1978 he was named President of Rich's.

-When his father died in Palm Beach, Florida in 2006, Robert Jr., was elected to the position of chairman of the board of Rich Products.
+When his father died in Palm Beach, Florida in 2006, Robert Jr was elected to the position of chairman of Rich Products.

-Outside activities
+Board roles

 In 1969, Rich was an investor and member of the inaugural board of directors of the Buffalo Sabres of the National Hockey League and later became Vice Chairman of that professional hockey team.

-In 1983 Rich Products Corp. purchased the Buffalo Bisons minor league baseball team.
+In 1983, Rich Products Corp. purchased the Buffalo Bisons minor league baseball team.
 The Bisons are the AAA affiliate of the Toronto Blue Jays.
 Rich's also owns the Northwest Arkansas Naturals (the AA affiliate of the Kansas City Royals), and the West Virginia Black Bears, charter members of the Major League Baseball Draft League.
-Rich serves as chairman of those three baseball clubs and is also a member of the Trustees Council of the University of Rochester.
+Rich is chairman of those three baseball clubs and is also a member of the Trustees Council of the University of Rochester.

-Rich has chaired many industry organizations including the National Frozen Food Association (NFFA), the Uniform Code Council (Bar Codes) the Grocery Manufacturers Association (GMA) and ENACTUS (formerly Students in Free Enterprise - SIFE).
+Rich has chaired many industry organizations including the National Frozen Food Association (NFFA), the Uniform Code Council (Bar Codes) the Grocery Manufacturers Association (GMA) and Enactus (formerly Students in Free Enterprise - SIFE).

 Rich was elected to the board of directors of Cleveland Clinic in 2002 and chaired philanthropy and a fundraising campaign for the Clinic that raised more than $1.5 billion.
-He then served as Chairman of Cleveland Clinic for two four-year terms from 2011 to 2019.
-He remains involved with the Clinic today, serves as their Chairman Emeritus and assisted in their Centennial Campaign that has raised $2.5 billion.
+He then was chairman of Cleveland Clinic for two four-year terms from 2011 to 2019.
+He remains involved with the Clinic today, is their chairman emeritus and assisted in their Centennial Campaign that has raised $2.5 billion.

+Writing

+Rich has authored five books, the proceeds of which were donated to charities including the Cystic Fibrosis Foundation, Boys and Girls Clubs of Western New York, Project Healing Waters, and has co-written a sixth.
+His fifth book, a novel, titled Looking Through Water, is being adapted into a film of the same name.